 Car manufacturers have spent a lot of time and money analyzing the maintenance required to keep a vehicle in top running condition and lessen the chances for a failure.
 All cars wear and all cars will have breakdowns.
 By not performing the recommended maintenance you are actually causing excessive damage to your car and you will have more repair problems.
 To maintain any warranty and avoid denied claims you must perform the recommended maintenance.

 Besides performing the standard maintenance you are also required to document that you did.
-Most people don’t realize they can void their original factory or extended warranty by not documenting they performed the standard maintenance.
+Most people don’t realize they can void their original factory, extended warranty or vehicle service contract by not documenting they performed the standard maintenance.

 You will not be asked for documentation for every repair.
 However, if a failure looks like it was caused by lack of maintenance you will be asked to produce your service history.